abgox/abgo_bucket/README.md

     - Some Apps doesn't `persist` data.
         - They don't include Apps that do not necessarily `persist` data.
-    - After uninstalling App, local data was not cleaned up. (e.g. the App's data under `$env:AppData`)
+    - After uninstalling App, local data was not cleaned up. (e.g. the App's data under `$env:AppData`,`$env:LocalAppData` or ohter directory)
     - When uninstalling App, there's a problem where the process is occupied and cannot be uninstalled.
     - ...